Milton Núñez: Back in Honduras

 Núñez returned to his native Honduras in 2004 and he signed for Olimpia in summer 2007 and in June 2008 he rejoined Marathón before moving abroad again.

 Guatemala

 In 2009, Núñez crossed the border to play for Guatemalan side Jalapa and then joined USAC for the 2010 Clausura championship, along with Selvin Motta and former national team goalkeeper Paulo César Motta.
 In June 2010, he rejoined Comunicaciones before joining Universidad SC the following year.

 In February 2013, a historic fine was imposed on a Guatemalan football club after fans of Heredia racially abused USAC's black striker Núñez.

-Núñez left USAC in 2017 before joining third tier team Deportivo Ayutla in September 2018.
+Núñez left USAC in 2017 before joining third-tier team Deportivo Ayutla in September 2018.

 Victoria

-In June 2019, Nunez signed a contract with Victoria, where he would play alongside his son, also named Milton.
+In June 2019, Núñez signed a contract with Victoria, where he would play alongside his son, also named Milton.

 International career

 Tyson made his debut for Honduras in a May 1994 Miami Cup match against El Salvador and has earned a total of 86 caps, scoring 33 goals, making him third on Honduras' national team's all-time goalscorers list.

 He has represented his country in 24 FIFA World Cup qualification matches and played at the 1995, 1997, 1999, 2001,2003 and 2005 UNCAF Nations Cups as well as at the 1996, 2000 and 2005 CONCACAF Gold Cups.

 His final international was an October 2008 FIFA World Cup qualification match against Jamaica.